OpenEvalProject/evals/manuscripts/elife-37349/v1/manuscript.md

 In experiments on human tissue and wild-type mice, clusters of up to eight excitatory neurons were selected based on cortical layer, somatic appearance, and depth from the surface of the slice; Neurons deep in the tissue (depth from slice surface ≥ 40 µm; Figure 4—figure supplement 2D) were patched with the assistance of automated pipette control.
 Tissue distortion and damage was minimized by moving through the tissue on a trajectory that was collinear with long axis of the pipette with minimal positive pressure.
 In transgenic mice, cells were also targeted based on fluorescent reporter expression.
 All cells were confirmed as excitatory post-experiment either by their EPSPs onto other recorded neurons (Figure 1—figure supplement 1A) or by their pyramidal morphology, visualized using either biocytin (Figure 1A) or fluorescent dye from the pipette (Figure 1B).
 Cell intrinsic fluorescence was confirmed post-hoc via manual inspection of image stacks to evaluate signal overlap of the transgenic fluorescent reporter and the fluorescent dye introduced via pipettes (Figure 1B).
 Whole-cell patch clamp electrophysiological recordings were performed at −70 mV to preferentially measure excitatory inputs.
 Resting membrane potential was maintained within 2 mV of −70 mV using automated bias current injection during the inter-trial interval.
 Custom software, Multi-channel Igor Electrophysiology Suite (MIES; https://github.com/AllenInstitute/MIES), written in Igor Pro (WaveMetrics), was used for data acquisition and pipette pressure regulation.
 A brief, 10 ms test pulse was used to monitor access (24.18 ± 9.24 MΩ) and input (166.59 ± 84.0 MΩ) resistance over the duration of the recording.
 During recordings, cells were stimulated using brief current injections (1.5 or 3 ms) to drive trains of 12 action potentials (Figure 1—figure supplement 1A) at frequencies of 10, 20, 50, or 100 Hz to induce short-term plasticity (STP).
 Stimulus amplitudes (mean ± SD, 1.2 ± 0.5 nA) were adjusted to ensure spiking on every pulse across a range of cell types and frequencies.
 A delay period inserted between the 8th and 9th pulses allowed testing of recovery from STP.
 In most recordings this delay period was 250 ms; for 50 Hz stimulation, longer delay periods (500, 1000, 2000, and 4000 ms) were used as well (see Figure 5A).
 Connectivity was first evaluated in voltage clamp (holding at −70 mV), prior to entering the experimental workflow shown in Figure 1—figure supplement 1C–G in the current clamp recording configuration.
 Individual recordings were assessed against standardized quality control metrics in order to be included in each subsequent analysis (see Figure 1—figure supplement 1C–G and Table 1).
 Experimental protocols were repeated five times for each stimulation frequency and delay interval.
 Stimuli were interleaved between cells such that only one cell was spiking at a time, and no two cells were ever evoked to spike within 150 ms of each other.

-## Data analysis
+### Data analysis

 Postsynaptic recording traces were aligned to the time of the presynaptic spike evoked from the stimuli described above (Figure 1—figure supplement 1B).
 Postsynaptic potentials (PSPs) were identified by manual inspection of spike-aligned and averaged recordings in response to evoked spikes, as well as a parallel inspection of background noise.
 A classifier (described below) was later used to highlight possible identification errors, which were then manually corrected.
 Connection probabilities within 100 µm intersomatic distance were compared between cell types using Fisher’s exact test of 2 × 2 contingency tables (connected, unconnected).
 The relationship between connectivity and intersomatic distance (measured from 3D cell positions) was analyzed by binning connections in 40 µm windows and calculating the 95% Jeffreys Bayesian confidence interval for each bin.

 Subsets of the 131 mouse and 76 human connections found in this study were analyzed for strength, kinetics, and STP based on specific quality control criteria Figure 1—figure supplement 1C–G, Table 1).
 EPSP strength, kinetics, and coefficient of variance (CV) measurements (Figures 1 and 3) were conducted on the first-pulse response from 10, 20, and 50 Hz stimulation trains which were time-aligned to the presynaptic spike and averaged for each connection.
 Connections were included for strength and kinetics analysis according to the analysis flowchart in Figure 1—figure supplement 1E and F. Briefly, the postsynaptic cell had an auto bias current less than 800 pA (mean bias current −95 ± 182 pA), there was no spontaneous spiking, the stimulus artifact was minimal (<30 µV), and the PSP was positive.
 Individual recording sweeps were included if the baseline potential drift was smaller than ±5 mV from holding (−70 mV) and the mean baseline 10 ms preceding stimulation was less than three standard deviations of the mean baseline across sweeps.
-In the QC passed data, strength and kinetics were measured from a double exponential fit that approximates the shape of the PSP:(1)y(t) = A (1-e-(t-t0)/τr)2 * e-(t-t0)/τd
+In the QC passed data, strength and kinetics were measured from a double exponential fit that approximates the shape of the PSP:

+$$
+y(t)=A(1-e^{-(t-t_{0})/\tau_{r}})^{2}*e^{-(t-t_{0})/\tau_{d}}
+$$

 Best fit parameters were obtained using the Non-Linear Least-Squares Minimization and Curve-Fitting package for Python (LMFIT; Newville and Allen, 2014).
 To improve the quality of fitting, the root mean square error was weighted (WRMSE) differently throughout the trace.
 The rising phase of the PSP was most heavily weighted, the baseline and decay regions were intermediately weighted, and the region of the presynaptic stimulus, which often contained crosstalk artifacts was masked.
 Amplitude was measured as the peak of the PSP fit (Figure 1—figure supplement 1B).
 Kinetics were measured from connections in which the WRMSE of the fit was less than 8.
 Latency is reported as the duration from the point of maximum dV/dt in the presynaptic spike until the foot of the PSP (Figure 1—figure supplement 1B), taken from the x-offset in the double exponential fit.
 Rise time is reported as the duration from 20% of the peak until 80% of the peak of the PSP (Figure 1—figure supplement 1B).
 Significance of differences in PSP amplitude, latency, and rise time across layers or Cre-lines were assessed with a Kruskal-Wallis test.

 STP (Figures 5 and 6) was measured from a similar subset of connections that included the quality control criteria above and also excluded responses smaller than 0.5 mV in amplitude to minimize the effect of noise on mean response which might impact the model (Figure 1—figure supplement 1G, Equations 4 and 5).
 Connections or individual sweeps that had a baseline holding potential of −55 mV (±5 mV) were reintroduced for this analysis if they met the QC criteria.
-Normalized PSP amplitudes (relative to the first pulse) were estimated using an exponential deconvolution (τ = 15 ms; Richardson and Silberberg, 2008) to compensate for summation from prior PSPs and to increase signal-to-noise in measuring PSP amplitudes:(2)D(t) =V+ τdVdt
+Normalized PSP amplitudes (relative to the first pulse) were estimated using an exponential deconvolution (τ = 15 ms; Richardson and Silberberg, 2008) to compensate for summation from prior PSPs and to increase signal-to-noise in measuring PSP amplitudes:

+$$
+D(t)=V+\tau\frac{dV}{dt}
+$$

 Although the fixed deconvolution time constant of 15 ms may differ significantly from the actual time constant of each cell, in practice this has little effect on the normalized amplitudes used in STP measurements (for example, using this time constant to measure amplitudes from a simulated 100 Hz train with a cell time constant of 30 ms only resulted in 3% error in the measurement of PSP amplitudes relative to the first pulse; data not shown).
 The peak amplitudes from the deconvolved traces were used to measure the change in response magnitude over the course of stimulus trains.
 We measured the magnitude of short-term depression or facilitation using the ratio between the first and last (eighth) pulses in an induction pulse train, whereas recovery from depression or facilitation was measured by the ratio between the first pulse and the ninth pulse, which followed a recovery delay.
 Kruskal-Wallis tests were used to assess significance of STP between multiple layers.
 A descriptive model was used to capture features of short-term depression in Rorb, Sim1, and Tlx3 connections (Equations 4 and 5).

-## Automatic synapse detection
+### Automatic synapse detection

 To aid in the detection of synaptic connections, a support vector machine classifier (implemented with the ‘sklearn’ python package, Pedregosa et al., 2012) was trained to discriminate between experiments in which EPSPs were either visible or not visible to a human annotator.
 The classifier required a diverse set of features (Supplementary File 1) that were pre-processed from the raw postsynaptic recordings immediately surrounding each evoked presynaptic spike.
 Averaged responses were characterized by curve fitting (Equation 1; Figure 1—figure supplement 1B) and the fit parameters as well as the normalized RMS error were provided as features to the classifier.
 Additionally, individual response recordings were analyzed by measuring the amplitude and time of the peak of each exponentially deconvolved response over a 3 ms window beginning 1 ms after the presynaptic spike, compared to a 10 ms window preceding the stimulus pulse (Figure 1—figure supplement 1B, bottom).
 Although these individual measurements were often noisy (average background RMS noise 607 ± 419 µV), their distribution over hundreds of trials could be compared to similar distributions measured from background noise (e.g. Figure 4C).
 Distributions were compared using a Kolmogorov-Smirnov test (from the ‘scipy.stats’ Python package) and the p values were used as input features for the classifier.

 After training on 1854 manually labeled examples, the classifier was tested against a withheld set of 2642 examples and achieved an overall accuracy of 95% (56/61 true positive, connected; 2457/2581 true negative, not connected).
 False positives and negatives were manually reassessed and the annotations corrected when appropriate.
 Whereas false negatives were usually the result of a classifier failure, false positives were frequently found to have been misclassified during the initial manual annotation.

-## Analysis of synapse detection sensitivity
+### Analysis of synapse detection sensitivity

 To measure the minimum detectable PSP size for each connection probed, artificial PSPs were added to recordings of background noise taken from the postsynaptic cell.
 PSPs were generated using Equation 1 with a foot-to-peak rise time of 2 ms (except where specified in Figure 3D).
 PSP latencies were selected from a gaussian distribution centered at 2 ms with a 200 µs standard deviation.
 PSP amplitudes were generated by the product of two random variables: one binomially distributed (p=0.2, n = 24) to mimic stochastic vesicle release, and the other normally distributed (mean = 1, SD = 0.3) to account for differences in vesicle size and receptor efficacy.
 PSPs were then scaled uniformly to achieve a specific mean amplitude.
 The resulting simulated responses were qualitatively similar to typical synaptic responses encountered in our dataset, although they lacked the synapse-to-synapse variability in CV, due to the selection of fixed distribution parameters listed above.